 - Pet Relief Area – Two designated outdoor pet relief areas are available.
 Locations: Terminal A, landside, Level 2, East Side.
 Exit the building and walk all the way to the right. • Terminal B, landside, Level 2, West Side.
 Exit the building and walk all the way to the right.

-- Chapel – Catholic mass is held every Sunday at 8:15AM and 12PM.
-Location: Main terminal, Airside, west side near Gates 1-59.
-There is also a “reflection room” in Airside 4 (Gates 70-99).
+- Chapel – Catholic mass is held every Sunday at 8:15AM and 12PM in the lobby of the Hyatt Regency Orlando International Airport.
+In addition, an interfaith chapel is located Airside (west side near Gates 1-59) and a “reflection room” is also available on Airside 4 (Gates 70-99).